bgplab/bgplab/policy/4-reduce/index.md

 # Minimize the Size of Your BGP Table

-In the previous lab exercises you establish EBGP sessions with two upstream Service Providers, [accepted all routes they were willing to send you](../basic/2-multihomed.md), and let your router do its magic selecting the best BGP routes (either based on AS-path length or [weights](1-weights.md)).
+In the previous lab exercises, you established EBGP sessions with two upstream Service Providers, [accepted all routes they were willing to send you](../basic/2-multihomed.md), and let your router do its magic selecting the best BGP routes.

 That might not be a good idea if you bought cost-optimized hardware that can do packet forwarding at ludicrous speeds but only for a few tens of thousands of routes while your neighbors send you the full Internet BGP table (over 930.000 routes in August 2023).

-In this lab exercise you'll use inbound filters to reduce the amount of information inserted in the BGP table (and subsequently routing table) of your device.
+In this lab exercise, you'll use inbound filters to reduce the information inserted in your device's BGP table (and, subsequently, the routing table).

 ![Lab topology](topology-stop-transit.png)

-Your link to ISP-1 is much faster than the link to ISP-2, so you have to use ISP-1 for most of the outbound traffic.
+Your link to ISP-1 is much faster than the link to ISP-2, so you must use ISP-1 for most outbound traffic.
 As X1 advertises a default route to you, you don't have to accept any other routing information from it.

 It would be a shame to let the link to ISP-2 remain idle while the link to ISP-1 is operational.
-Let's send the traffic for AS 65101 directly over the link to X2 -- that means you have to accept prefixes originated in AS 65101 from X2.
+Let's send the traffic for AS 65101 directly over the link to X2 -- that means you have to accept prefixes originating in AS 65101 from X2.

 Finally, you'll need a default route even if the link to ISP-1 goes down.
-You should therefore accept the default route from ISP-2 as well, but make it less preferred than the one received from ISP-1.
+You should also accept the default route from ISP-2 but make it less preferred than the one received from ISP-1.

 ## Existing BGP Configuration